cthoyt/cthoyt.github.io/about.md

 School to continue my academic work.
 In summer 2023, I moved from Harvard to Northeastern University to continue working under Ben Gyori.

-In Spring 2024, I began a sabbatical and will be returning for my next position in Fall 2024.
+Between Spring 2024 and Spring 2025, I took a career gap and will be returning to a research position in the Department of Chemistry at RWTH Aachen University in early Summer 2025, where I will begin building my own group.

 I'm also a real person, too!
 I love making music, watching movies/TV, running, and traveling.
 I've been to 30 countries so far and tried beer in almost all of